-You’ve got solid email subscriber list, but you’ve only won half the battle.
+You’ve got a solid email subscriber list, but you’ve only won half the battle.
 Will your email even be opened?
-If opened, will its content prompt user action or deletion?
-In order to write an effective promotional email you need to know your target, get the timing right, establish a positive relationship, grab and maintain their attention, and keep your message simple, scannable, and polished.
+If opened, will it’s content prompt user action or deletion?
+To write an effective promotional email, you need to know your target, get the timing right, establish a positive relationship, grab and maintain their attention, and keep your message simple, scannable, and polished.
 Follow this guide to write promotional emails that prompt user action.

 Using Promotional Emails